umutkeremzengin/DSA210_PROJECT/README.md

 ### 📊 **Step Count**
 - Synced from my smartphone to the Apple Health app.
-- Exported as a `.txt` file for analysis.
+- Exported as `.xml` files for analysis.

-### 🔰 **Instagram Activity**
+### 🔰 **Instagram and TikTok Activity**
-- Accessed via Instagram’s "Your Activity" feature under settings.
+- Instagram and TikTok engagement data extracted in `.json` formats.
-- Logged manually into a `.txt` file with daily timestamps.
+- Logged with daily timestamps.

 ---

 ## **Project Idea**

-This project investigates whether there is a correlation between my step count and Instagram activity.
+This project investigates whether there is a correlation between my step count and social media activity.

 ### 🕵️ **Hypothesis**
-- Increased Instagram activity might lead to a decrease in physical activity (**negative correlation**).
+- Increased social media activity might lead to a decrease in physical activity (**negative correlation**).
-- Conversely, higher physical activity might reduce Instagram usage.
+- Conversely, higher physical activity might reduce social media usage.

 ### 🎯 **Objective**
-To identify and interpret any correlation (**positive, negative, or none**) between these two variables and derive meaningful insights based on the findings.
+To identify and interpret any correlation (**positive, negative, or none**) between these variables and derive meaningful insights based on the findings.

 ---

 ## **Workflow**

 ### **1. Data Preprocessing**
-- Clean and format both datasets (step count and Instagram activity).
+- Clean and format all datasets (step count, Instagram, and TikTok activity).
 - Align datasets by date for consistency.
-- Combine the two datasets into a unified structure for analysis.
+- Combine the datasets into a unified structure for analysis.

 ### **2. Exploratory Data Analysis (EDA)**
-- Visualize step count and Instagram activity trends over time.
+- Visualize step count, Instagram, and TikTok activity trends over time.
 - Calculate basic statistics (mean, median, standard deviation).
 - Identify initial patterns and anomalies.